-The interest rate plays a huge role in determining the size of your regular repayments and the total mortgage amount you will repay over the life of the loan so it rightly receives a lot of attention.
+The interest rate is important because it plays a huge role in determining the size of your regular repayments and the total mortgage amount you will repay over the life of the loan.

 As the name suggests, a fixed rate mortgage means that your interest rate will remain unchanged throughout the fixed rate term.
-One of the benefits of a fixed rate home loan is you pay the same amount every repayment whether it’s weekly, fortnightly, or monthly.
+One of the benefits of a fixed rate home loan is you’ll pay the same amount every repayment whether it’s weekly, fortnightly, or monthly.

 Bear in mind that the fixed rate period will expire after an agreed period of between one and five years.
-Once the fixed-rate term ends, your mortgage will go back to being variable rate so the rate can fluctuate over the life of your loan).
+Once the fixed-rate term ends, your mortgage will go back to a variable rate so the rate can fluctuate over the life of your loan).
 When your fixed rate term expires, it may be a good idea to contact your lender to discuss your options.
 You may wish to consider re-fixing on a new rate and term, or simply remain variable.